envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Prefer ES2015/ES6 classes over ES5 plain functions
+##### Are you preferring ES2015/ES6 classes over ES5 functions?

 ES2015/ES6 classes provide a clearer, more intuitive syntax for object-oriented programming in JavaScript compared to the ES5 prototype-based approach.
 They make inheritance patterns more readable and reduce boilerplate code.

 Key benefits of ES6 classes:
 - Clearer syntax for OOP concepts